flutter/website/flutter-for-react-native.md

 Contrary to React Native’s way of importing each component needed, in Flutter, you import `material.dart` from the flutter package, which allows you to use any material design widget without explicitly importing it.
 Dart automatically imports only the widgets that are actually used.

-Alternatively, you could import the `cupertino` widgets, the basic `widgets` or another widget library.
+Alternatively, you could import the `cupertino` widgets, the basic `widgets`, or your own custom widget library.

 <!-- skip -->
 {% prettify dart %}